enarjord/passivbot/docs/configuration.md

 ### Optimization Limits

 The optimizer will penalize backtests whose metrics exceed the given values.
+If multiple exchanges are optimized, it will select the worst of them.

 - `lower_bound_drawdown_worst`: Lowest drawdown during backtest.
 - `lower_bound_equity_balance_diff_mean`: Mean of the difference between equity and balance.